SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/azuredevops-integration.md

 Check out this [![YouTube link](/images/youtube.png) video](https://www.youtube.com/watch?v=be5aw9_7bBU) for a quick overview on preventing pull requests from being merged when they are failing the Quality Gate.

-## Adding pull request decoration to Azure DevOps Server
+## Adding pull request decoration to Azure DevOps
-Pull request decoration shows your Quality Gate and analysis metrics directly in Azure DevOps Server.
+Pull request decoration shows your Quality Gate and analysis metrics directly in Azure DevOps.

-After you've set up SonarQube to import your Azure DevOps Server repositories as shown in the **Importing your Azure DevOps repositories into SonarQube** above, the simplest way to add pull request decoration is by adding a project from Azure DevOps Server by clicking the **Add project** button in the upper-right corner of the **Projects** homepage and selecting  **Azure DevOps**.
+After you've set up SonarQube to import your Azure DevOps repositories as shown in the **Importing your Azure DevOps repositories into SonarQube** above, the simplest way to add pull request decoration is by adding a project from Azure DevOps by clicking the **Add project** button in the upper-right corner of the **Projects** homepage and selecting  **Azure DevOps**.

 Then, follow the steps in SonarQube to analyze your project.
 The project settings for pull request decoration are set automatically.